lbl59/implementation-uncertainty/README.md

 To replicate the cmoputational experiment, follow the steps outlined below.
 Note that this experiment was run using high performance computing and cannot easily be replicated on a personal computer.
 To accurately replicate the experiment, please use parallel master-worker version of [Borg MOEA](http://borgmoea.org).
 You can request access to the source code [here](http://borgmoea.org/#contact).

-*Note: All filepaths in the code files provided should be modified to reflect current individual data and information locations.*
+*Note: All filepaths in the code files provided should be modified to reflect current individual data and information locations.
+Only one bootstrapped realization is provided due to memory constraints.
+Please contact corresponding author at lbl59@cornell.edu for full set of realizations.*

 ## Folders :file_folder:
+- `bootstrapping` Contains all code required to bootstrap the full set of 1000 DU SOWs.
+- `bootstrapped_reals` Contains one bootstrapped DU SOW.
+- `du_reeval` Contains all code and scripts required to run DU Re-Evaluation
-1. `figure_generation` Contains all python code files used for generating figures
+- `figure_generation` Contains all python code files used for generating figures
-2. `Figures` Contains all figures included in the paper.
+- `Figures` Contains all figures included in the paper.
 Only Figures 5 to 13 are generated using the files in `process_output`.
+- `IU_Samples` Contains all code and files necessary to generate compromise solution perturbations.
+- `Makefile` The WaterPaths Makefile
-3. `process_output` Contains all python code files used for post-processing the output of the DU Reevaluation
+- `post_processing` Contains all python code files used for post-processing the output of the DU Re-Evaluation
+- rof_table_generation Contains all code and scripts required to generate ROF Tables
-4. `src` Contains all the files necessary to build WaterPaths
+- `src` Contains all the files necessary to build WaterPaths
+- `TestFiles` Contains the CSV files required to run DU Re-Evaluation

 ## Setup :hammer:
 ### Download and compile WaterPaths